Quakers in Whakatu Nelson

 Natural Funerals: Friends are involved in the Natural Funeral movement, which is consistent with Quaker Simplicity.
 Our Meeting has facilitated the Natural burial of Friends of our Meeting, and offers support for natural burial or simple cremation for any Friend who has recorded a request for such assistance.

-Concern regarding children, teens and transgenderism:
+Concern regarding children, teens and gender:

 This statement is not a statement agreed by the national organisation of Quakers in Aotearoa.
 It is a statement which has been approved by Nelson Recognised Meeting.
 A national statement was agreed by Quakers in May 2023, you can find that statement here: quakers.nz/sites/default/files/documents/Walking_in_the_light_under_the_rainbow.pdf.
 The 2024 Quaker Lecture, "A Queer Gift - Stepping beyond the mindset" can be found here: quakers.nz/deepen-ako-atu-ano-/quaker-lectures.